NoahNim/HairSalon/README.md

 #### Date: 05/4/18

 ##### Description
-_This web applications allows users to create a todo lists_
+_This web applications allows users to see a hair salon page_

 ##### Setup/Installation Requirements
 * .NET